Wisconsin condo building evacuated due to structural issues

-WAUKESHA, Wis. — A six-story condominium building has been evacuated in a Milwaukee suburb after engineers found the structure was in imminent danger of collapsing.
+WAUKESHA, Wis. — A six-story condominium building that was the subject of structural complaints dating back to June 2020 has been evacuated in a Milwaukee suburb after engineers found the structure was in imminent danger of collapsing.
 Police and firefighters cleared the 48-unit Horizon West condominium building in Waukesha on Thursday night after an engineering report said its structural columns were compromised.
-Police Lt.
+A total of 65 people were evacuated.
+Waukesha Police Lt.
 Kevin Rice said the condo collapse in Surfside, Florida, that killed nearly 100 people in June was on his mind.
-Waukesha officials said they were working with the Salvation Army of Waukesha to help families find housing.
+City officials said 23 rooms were provided by the Salvation Army of Waukesha.
 Two properties near the building were also evacuated because they are in a possible collapse zone.

 For copyright information, check with the distributor of this item, Milwaukee Journal Sentinel.